CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 <div style="padding-left: 18px;"><em>To create a new set of network settings:</em>

 - Select the various forms to specify parameters for this configuration.
 Note that selected parameters are required on each form, noted by red asterisks (*).
-Refer to {{<link title="Manage Switch Configurations/#create-network-templates" text="Create Network Templates">}} for a description of the fields.
+Refer to {{<link title="Switch Configurations/#create-network-templates" text="Create Network Templates">}} for a description of the fields.

 - When you have completed the network settings, click **Done**.